-Staff and the Board are here to serve our members.
-If you want to be involved, or you have questions, concerns, or compliments, don't hesitate to contact us.
+Staff and Board are here to serve our members.
+If you have questions, concerns, or compliments, please don't hesitate to contact us.

-MAKE THE MOST OF YOUR MEMBERSHIP WITH SUMA PROGRAMS
+MAKE THE MOST OF YOUR SUMA MEMBERSHIP

 One of our core functions is helping our members save money.
 We do this by combining the purchasing power of our member governments.
 This allows us to bring you savings on goods and services through Kinetic GPO, get you and your municipal employees better benefits and insurance rates with our group plans, and give you access to SUMAssure, an insurance reciprocal, for your liability and property insurance.
 These services also generate revenue for SUMA, which keeps membership fees low, while allowing us to do more for you.